Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 How to test and adjust pH

-• Test after mixing nutrients thoroughly.
+• Test after mixing nutrients, never before, since the nutrients themselves move the number.

 Nutrient deficiency causing apartment hydroponics yellow leaves on lettuce